 RB25DET vs SR20DET

-If you look at the displacement, this may seem like an unfair comparison, however, there are advantages and disadvantages to using both these engines, which are both commonly used for swaps.
+If you look at the displacement, this may seem like an unfair comparison.
+However, there are advantages and disadvantages to using both these engines, which are commonly used for swaps.

-Firstly, one of the advantages of the SR20DET over the RB25DET when it comes to s-chassis swaps, perhaps for your 240SX, is that the 4-pot SR20 is around 80kg lighter, which is great for the weight distribution and handling.
+Firstly, one of the advantages of the SR20DET over the RB25DET when it comes to s-chassis swaps, perhaps for your 240SX, is that the 4-pot SR20 is around 80kg lighter, which is excellent for weight distribution and handling.

-If big power is your intention, perhaps for drag racing and even possibly drifting, then the RB25DET is most likely going to be the better choice due to its power capabilities.
+If big power is your intention, perhaps for drag racing and even possibly drifting, then the RB25DET will most likely be the better choice due to its powerful capabilities.

-With that being said, if you’re intending to reach beyond 350hp, then the RB may well end up being the more efficient choice.
-SR’s are capable of achieving bigger power figures than this, but it quickly begins to get very expensive, where RB’s can achieve 500hp far easier.
+That said, if you intend to reach beyond 350 hp, then the RB may be the more efficient choice.
+SRs can achieve bigger power figures than this, but it quickly gets costly, whereas RBs can achieve 500 hp far easier.

 RB25DET vs 1JZ-GTE

 Think of these as the little brothers of our RB26DETT vs 2JZ-GTE debate.
-This is the battle between two of the most popular 2.5L 6-cylinder engines out there.
+This is the battle between two of the most popular 2.5L 6-cylinder engines.

-Both engines are very similar in size, roughly the same bore and stroke and the head stud and bearing thickness are also roughly the same.
+Both engines are very similar in size, with roughly the same bore and stroke, and the head stud and bearing thickness are also roughly the same.

 This video showing the testing of two randomly sourced blocks was insightful for this topic, which may sway your opinion slightly: